Tesena-smart-testing/playwright-js-template-project/README.md

 #### Report Portal

 Reporting to ReportPortal was added.
-Since this is paid feature, files with API info are not pushed in this repo.
+Since this is paid service, files with API credentials are not pushed in this repo.

 To connect to ReportPortal, you can use [agent for Mochajs](https://github.com/reportportal/agent-js-mocha).

+You have to start Mochajs programatically - so we created [runner file](test\runners\mochaRunner.js), which is then executed by `npm script`.
+You can of course play with this and by parametrization do the adjusting for your real world needs.

 #### Screenshots